ArminSmajlagic/.NET-Web-API-DDD/README.md

 # Description
-Banking Web API in .NET 7 &amp; C# 11  implemented with DDD, SOLID, DRY and heavly realying on design patterns.
+Banking Web API in .NET 7 &amp; C# 11  implemented with DDD, SOLID, DRY and heavly relaying on design patterns.
 Project includes SQL/NoSQL, gRPC/WebSockets/HTTP, Caching, Messeging Queue, tests and so mucm more.